As a registered provider of supports under the National Disability Insurance Scheme, Synergy Vision has responsibilities in relation to:

-Synergy Vision and its team members will ensure that when providing supports to customers under the NDIS, including when offering plan management or support coordination services, any conflict of interest is declared and any risks to customers are mitigated.
+Synergy Vision’s team members ensure this when providing support to customers under the NDIS.
+Any conflict of interest is declared and risks to customers are mitigated.

-All employees will act in the best interests of NDIS participants and other customers, ensuring that participants are informed, empowered and able to maximise choice and control.
-Staff members will not (by act or omission) constrain, influence or direct decision-making by a person with a disability and/or their family so as to limit that person’s access to information, opportunities, and choice and control.
+All employees will act in the best interests of NDIS participants and other customers.
+Participants will be informed, empowered and able to maximise choice and control.
+Staff members will not (by act or omission) constrain, influence or direct the decision-making of a person with a disability or their family.
+This is to avoid limiting that person’s access to information, opportunities, choices and control.

 Employees will ensure that Synergy Vision proactively manages perceived and actual conflicts of interest in service delivery.
 Employees will manage, document and report on individual conflicts as they arise, and ensure that advice to a participant about support options (including those not delivered directly by Synergy Vision) is transparent and promotes choice and control.

 As required by the NDIA Terms of Business, all participants will be “treated equally, and no participant [shall be] given preferential treatment above another in the receipt or provision of supports”.
 See the section below.

 Managing conflicts of interest in plan management and support coordination

 Members of the Coordination Team performing support coordination functions will ensure that: